 BF FIRM BROWN SOILS

-Firm Brown Soils have an apedal subsurface horizon with strong moist soil strength which shares some of the characteristics of a fragipan or an ortstein-pan.
+Firm Brown Soils have an apedal subsurface horizon with slightly firm or stronger moist soil strength which shares some of the characteristics of a fragipan or an ortstein-pan.
 The soils occur on relatively stable sites and are most commonly on flat, rolling or moderately hilly slopes.

 BFMA Firm Brown Soils that have both

-a mottled profile from, and
+a mottled profile from or perch-gley features, and

 pH less than 5.5 in some part between the base of the A horizon and within 60 cm of the mineral soil surface.